Tonsil reduction or resection in children

 A change in tone of voice – this can happen sometimes.
 This resolves within several weeks.

-In summary, this a surgery that used to be very common in the past.
-However, these days it is important to consult with an independent specialist, both about the need for surgery and also about the choice of easiest technique, such as a resection instead of a reduction, if the indication is suitable.
+In summary, this is a surgery that used to be very common in the past.
+However, these days it is important to consult with an independent specialist, both about the need for surgery and also about the choice of the easiest technique, such as a resection instead of a reduction, if the indication is suitable.

 For comments and questions, please register